 These are the things we mean by saying, Peace.”

-It is in the clearing of the mind’s wilderness; the stroll along main street; the naming of the children.
-It is in the warmth of summer noon gone by and yet to come.
+We see it in the clearing of the mind’s wilderness; the stroll along main street; the naming of the children.
+It’s in the warmth of summer noon gone by and yet to come.
 The harvest brought in.
 The table set, the lamps lit, the guests arrived for dinner.
 The unremarkable yet profound rising and setting of the sun.
 The turning of the stone.
+The things that remind us why to bother with living at all: the days into years, the doorways worn at sill.
 The things we mean by saying, Peace.

-This sparkling winter, then, with best wishes for you heartfelt, I say it.
+This sparkling winter, then, on this, the shortest day of the year, with best wishes for you heartfelt, I offer you…

 The Symphony of Your Life